kaalam/document.source/jazz_reference/pages/vision_blocks_keeprs.md

 ---
 title: Blocks and keeprs
-summary: What is Jazz (part 1) Blocks and Keeprs
+summary: What is Jazz (part 1) Blocks and Keeprs.
 sidebar: mydoc_sidebar
 permalink: vision_blocks_keeprs.html
 ---